-Declare the variables needed for AES encryption.
+Declare the variables needed for AES encryption:

 mbedtls_aes_context aes; unsigned char key; unsigned char iv; unsigned char input ; unsigned char output; size_t input_len = 40; size_t output_len = 0;

-We assume you already fill the variable named key with the 32 bytes of the AES key (see "How to generate an AES key") and iv with 16 bytes of random data for use as the Initialization Vector (IV) and that you fill input with 40 bytes of input data and zeroized the rest of input.
+This examples assumes you've filled the variable named key with the 32 bytes of the AES key (see How to generate an AES key), iv with 16 bytes of random data for use as the Initialization Vector (IV) and input with 40 bytes of input data, and zeroized the rest of input.

-mbedtls_aes_setkey_enc( &aes, key, 256 ); mbedtls_aes_crypt_cbc( &aes, MBEDTLS_AES_ENCRYPT, 24, iv, input, output );
+mbedtls_aes_setkey_enc( &aes, key, 256 ); mbedtls_aes_crypt_cbc( &aes, MBEDTLS_AES_ENCRYPT, 48, iv, input, output );

-Now the first 48 bytes of the output buffer contain the encrypted data.
+The first 48 bytes of the output buffer contain the encrypted data.
 This data is only protected for confidentiality purposes.
 You need to send the length of the input data, the IV and the output buffer to the other side while protecting the integrity of those values.
-In addition the other side needs the key without anybody ever knowing it.
+In addition, the other side needs the key without anybody ever knowing it.
 Usually this means making a hash over the length of the input data, the IV and the output buffer and encrypting this hash and the AES key with the public RSA key of the other party using the PKCS#1 encrypt function.